Dhanam (TV series)

-Dhanam - Ungalil Oruthi is a 2025 Indian Tamil-language drama television series that premiered on Star Vijay on 17 February 2025 and streams digitally on JioHotstar.
+Dhanam - Ungalil Oruthi is a 2025 Indian Tamil-language drama television series that premiered on Star Vijay from 17 February 2025 and ended on 16 May 2026 with 380 episodes.
+It streams digitally on JioHotstar.
 The show is directed by N. Manjokumar and produced by Kushmavathy under the banner of Estrella Stories LLP.
 It stars Sathya Devarajan and Sathya SK (who is replaced by Krish) in a lead role alongside Priyanka Sankar and trans actor Vaishulisa Vallal in pivotal roles.
-The series is also dubbed in Malayalam as Sindoorapottu from 1 September 2025 on Asianet.
+The series is also dubbed in Malayalam as Sindoorapottu from 1 September 2025 to 31 July 2026 on Asianet.

 Synopsis

 The series revolves around Dhanam, a woman auto driver who balances her family responsibilities and struggles against societal challenges.

-Broadcast history

-It began airing on Star Vijay on 17 February 2025 from Monday to Saturday at 15:00 (IST), replacing Magale En Marumagale.
-Starting on 11 August 2025, it shifted to the afternoon slot at 15:30 (IST). now it is airing at 15:00.